phasegenomics/phasegenomics.github.io/_posts/2018-09-20-starting-assembly-guidelines.md

 * Mate-pair sequencing

 ### Why these technologies?
 __Long read assemblies are strongly encouraged__, as they lead to extremely contiguous assemblies due to their ability to completely read through long repetitive sequences.
-Their relatively low accuracy and high frequency of small indels makes it desirable to perform polishing and error correction for finished genomes, but Hi-C scaffolding works well even with unpolished contigs.
+Their relatively low accuracy and high frequency of small indels makes it desirable to perform polishing and error correction for finished genomes, but Hi-C scaffolding frequently works well even with unpolished contigs.

+We recommend long-read technologies for any genome with non-trivial repeat content.

-__Short read / 10X assemblies are can be "good enough" for genomes with low repeat content__.
+__Short read / 10X-based assemblies can be "good enough" for genomes with low repeat content__.
 Short read assemblies tend to collapse repetitive sequences and yield low contiguity assemblies with large numbers of contigs.
-These assemblies are difficult to scaffold due to their high complexity.
-10X scaffolds can be ok, but __other scaffolds made from short reads__ are generally chimeric.
+These assemblies don't always give good results due to their high complexity.
+10X scaffolds can be ok, but __other scaffolds made from short reads__ generally contain unacceptable levels of chimerism.

 __Mate pair assemblies perform poorly__.
-While we are still accepting mate pair assemblies at the time of writing, they are quite difficult to work with.
+While we are still accepting mate pair assemblies at the time of writing, they usually do not yield good results.
 Mate pair scaffolding joins short-read contigs together with long-range inserts.
 Unfortunately, this process is error-prone and leads to frequent misjoins, leading to extensive chimerism in the resulting scaffolds.
 Hi-C performs badly when there are high levels of chimerism in the starting assembly (see below).
-If we are given an assembly scaffolded with mate-pairs, we tend to simply break it back into contigs and try to treat it as a short-read assembly.
+If we are given an assembly scaffolded with mate-pairs, we tend to simply break it back into contigs and try to treat it as a short-read contig assembly.

 ### Assembly software